Coronavirus updates in Central Texas: Thursday stat tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average for new hospital admissions is 74, and an average of 95 people are hospitalized.
-The seven-day moving average for new cases is 1,250.
-Since the beginning of the pandemic, 134,684 cases have been reported and at least 1,220 people have died.
+- Austin-Travis County: The seven-day moving average for new hospital admissions is 112, and an average of 498 people are hospitalized.
+The community transmission rate is 1,243 and the positivity rate is 33%.
+Since the beginning of the pandemic, 141,049 cases have been reported and at least 1,223 people have died.

-- Williamson County: There are 1,058 new cases of coronavirus in Williamson County.
-Sixteen percent of hospital beds are available, and 6% of ICU beds are available.
-Since the beginning of the pandemic, at least 78,089 cases have been reported and at least 757 people have died.
+- Williamson County: There are 1,008 new cases of coronavirus in Williamson County.
+Fifteen percent of hospital beds are available, and 6% of ICU beds are available.
+Since the beginning of the pandemic, at least 84,927 cases have been reported and at least 762 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.